sslovyan/Personal-Projects/Data Science/Python/Fatal Police Shootings/README.md

 <img src='https://i.imgur.com/jJDPiLW.png' height='500' width='1000'>
 <br>

-## Motivation
+## Purpose
 Awareness of fatal police shootings in the U.S. has gained more awareness over the last couple of years.
-Intellectual curiousity led me to explore the dataset further, cluster cities together, and attempt to predict the number of fatal police shootings in major cities.
+Intellectual curiousity led me to explore the dataset, cluster cities together, and attempt to predict the number of fatal police shootings in major cities.

 ## Problem Statement